gregario/API-Month/Day5 AirQuality/README.md

 # Twitter @gr3gario or github gregario
 # Day Five of the Month of API

-Bit of background on this one.
-I decided to do something a bit more abitious today.
-Since I now have the basic building blocks of data for getting and manipulating JSON API data I thought I would put it to the test for something more than one localised test.
-So today I'm going to build something chunkier.
-I have some knowledge of the London Air Quality Array by kings college.
-Its a cool system.
-It gives free open access to AQ data from London sources.
-I want to build an app that if you put in a post code in London it finds the nearest AQ monitor
-From the list and returns its air quality data.
+So I've come across the London Air Quality network before.
+They have a great system of monitors across the UK and have an API to call them easily.
+I thought it could be a good piece of data for the decision matrix around my cycle/tube debate for home.
+So today I will write a script that calls my local station and finds out the air quality from my area.